 Although NPF is a U.S.-based patient advocacy organization, we serve people from all over the world – from neighboring countries like Canada to faraway places like Algeria, Nepal and Mauritius.
-Since opening in February 2016, our Patient Navigation Center has served 1,325 people from more than 70 countries outside the U.S. Each day, we hear from people who may live in different communities, but are all looking for the same thing: comprehensive information and compassionate guidance.
+Since opening in February 2016, our Patient Navigation Center has served 28,128 people from 122 countries outside the U.S. Each day, we hear from people who may live in different communities, but are all looking for the same thing: comprehensive information and compassionate guidance.

 Providing emotional support in Italy

-Marcati was matched with Patient Navigator Sara Conyers, who not only provided information about psoriatic arthritis, she also helped her find techniques to manage her stress and ways to exercise with PsA.
-Conyers also encouraged Marcati to join the One to One program so that she could talk to someone else living with PsA.
+Marcati's Patient Navigator provided information about PsA, including techniques to manage her stress and ways to exercise, and encouraged Marcati to join the One to One program so that she could talk to someone else living with PsA.

-Now, more than a year later, Marcati and Conyers still email each other.
-When Marcati’s rheumatologist wanted to switch her to a different biologic treatment earlier in the year, Conyers provided her with information about the new treatment so she was prepared for her appointment.
-And when Marcati experienced relief from the new treatment, she emailed Conyers to tell her the good news.
+Marcati and her navigator were still emailing each other a year later.
+When Marcati’s rheumatologist wanted to switch her to a different biologic treatment, her navigator provided her with information about the new treatment so she was prepared for her appointment.
+And when Marcati experienced relief from the new treatment, she emailed her navigator to tell her the good news.

-“Sara really helped me from an emotional point of view,” said Marcati.
+“[She] really helped me from an emotional point of view,” says Marcati.
 “Although we’ve only communicated through email, I always feel like she cares about me and wants me to feel my best.”

 Helping a caregiver in Canada